MarkusBernhardt/robotframework-selenium2library-java/README.md

 the usage of a Selenium 2 library with Jython.
 * Python Selenium2Library needs Python 2.6 upwards
 * The latests stable release of Jython is 2.5.3
-* Jython 2.7a2 is a alpha version and missing essential features
+* Jython 2.7b2 is a beta version
-* There seems to be no further development of a stable Jython 2.7
+* There seems to be only slow development of a stable Jython 2.7

 Usage
 -----